-With 2019 on track to become the worst year on record for data breaches, it’s the perfect time to review potential security issues your company may face.
+Last year was the worst on record for data breaches, so now is the perfect time to review potential security issues your company may face.
 While most organizations are concerned about exterior threats, data egress is just as important.
 But what is data egress, and how can you prevent sensitive data loss?

 In network activities, egress is traffic that originates within the network and then leaves to an outside location.
 This data can be outbound emails, messages, files going to external cloud storage, and so on.
 Ingress is the opposite of egress — it means traffic that is entering your network from outside.